reload/github-security-jira/README.md

 - `JIRA_USER`: The ID of the Jira user which is associated with the 'JiraApiToken' secret, eg 'someuser@reload.dk' (**REQUIRED**)
 - `JIRA_PROJECT`: The project key for the Jira project where issues should be created, eg `TEST` or `ABC`. (**REQUIRED**)
 - `JIRA_ISSUE_TYPE`: Type of issue to create, e.g. `Security`.
 Defaults to `Bug`. (*Optional*)
 - `JIRA_WATCHERS`: Jira users to add as watchers to tickets.
-Use the [YAML block scalar literal style indicator with stripping chomping indicator](https://yaml-multiline.info/) (pipe and dash: `|-`) to add multiple watchers. (*Optional*)
-- `JIRA_RESTRICTED_GROUP`: If set, the action will add a restricted comment to the ticket, viewable by only this Jira group. (*Optional*)
-- `JIRA_RESTRICTED_COMMENT`: The comment to post.
-Use the YAML multiline operator for adding linebreaks to the comment. (*Optional, but required if group is set*)
+Separate multiple watchers with comma (no spaces).

 Here is an example setup which runs this action every 6 hours.